-The National Biosafety Management Agency (NBMA) was established by the National Biosafety Management Agency Act 2015, to provide regulatory framework to adequately safe guard human health and the environment from potential adverse effects of modern biotechnology and genetically modified organisms, while harnessing the potentials of modern biotechnology and its derivatives, for the benefit of Nigerians.
+The National Biosafety Management Agency (NBMA) was established by the National Biosafety Management Agency Act 2015, to provide a regulatory framework to adequately safeguard human health and the environment from potential adverse effects of modern biotechnology and its products such as genetically modified organisms, while harnessing the potentials of modern biotechnology and its derivatives, for the benefit of Nigerians.

-The Biosafety protocol which Nigeria signed, requires a biosafety management and Regulatory Agency separate from biotechnology promoting Agency for transparency and to avoid biosafety being compromised and to also avoid the promoter being a judge in its case.
+The Biosafety protocol which Nigeria signed, requires biosafety management and Regulatory Agency separate from biotechnology promoting Agency for transparency and to avoid biosafety being compromised and to also avoid the promoter being a judge in its case.
 This is the situation in other countries where there are biosafety laws and agencies.

-The Cartagena Protocol on Biosafety (CPB), which Nigeria signed in 2000 and ratified 2003, came into force on 11th September, 2003.
-The protocol’s major plank is to contribute to the global effort towards ensuring adequate level of protection in the trans-boundary transfer, handling and use of living modified organisms resulting from modern biotechnology, focusing on preservation of human health and the environment.
+The Cartagena Protocol on Biosafety (CPB), which Nigeria signed in 2000 and ratified 2003, came into force on 11th September 2003.
+The protocol’s major plank is to contribute to the global effort towards ensuring an adequate level of protection in the transboundary transfer, handling and use of living modified organisms resulting from modern biotechnology, focusing on the preservation of human health and the environment.
 Consequently, the Conference of Parties to the Convention on Biological Diversity, serving as Meeting of Parties (COP-MOP) to the Cartagena Protocol on Biosafety, in 2010, adopted a new protocol known as the Nagoya-Kuala Lumpur Supplementary Protocol on Liability and Redress, which Nigeria signed in 2012.

-In compliance with this international requirement, a Biosafety Bill was development and subjected to various stakeholders’ review, to address the concerns associated with modern biotechnology and to domesticate both the Cartagena Protocol on Biosafety and the Nagoya-Kuala Lumpur Protocol on Liability and Redress.
-The Bill, which was passed by the 6th Parliament on 1st June 2011, became time barred and was re-presented to the 7th National Assembly, passed in 2014 and was signed on the 18th of April 2015.
+In compliance with this international requirement, a Biosafety Bill was developed and subjected to various stakeholders’ review, to address the concerns associated with modern biotechnology and to domesticate both the Cartagena Protocol on Biosafety and the Nagoya-Kuala Lumpur Protocol on Liability and Redress.
+The Bill, which was passed by the 6th Parliament on 1st June 2011, became time-barred and was re-presented to the 7th National Assembly, passed in 2014, and was signed on the 18th of April 2015.

 The Mission of the National Biosafety Management Agency (NBMA) is to promote the basic tenets of biosafety as enunciated in the Cartagena Protocol on Biosafety and enforce Nigeria National Biosafety Management Agency Act 2015 to ensure the safe application and use of products of modern biotechnology.